octapps/octapps/README.md

 *OctApps* is hosted on [GitHub](https://github.com).
 Please see the [project homepage](https://github.com/octapps/octapps) for instructions for checking out the repository with `git clone`.

-Alternatively, a [Docker](https://www.docker.com) image containing the latest version of *OctApps* can be built by running
+Alternatively, a [Docker](https://www.docker.com) image containing the latest version of *OctApps* can be obtained by running

+> $ docker pull ghcr.io/octapps/octapps:master

+or built from source by running

 > $ docker build https://github.com/octapps/octapps.git